van001/contract_1st_development/README.md

 # Motivation
 My wife runs a small family veterinary practice in a beautiful town of Mill Valley, California called **[Camino ALto Veterinary Hospital](https://caminoaltovet.com/)**.
 Six 6 years ago when she acquired the practice, I helped her build the website along with some of the cool features which are completely unique to her website like "Ask your doctor".
-Many a times in the night/ weekend she has gotten a message through it and has replied to provide quality care for her pet family.
+Many a times, in the night/ weekend, she has gotten a message through it and has replied to provide quality care for her pet family.
-Making "Online" appointments is very easy and intuitive and she get many requests every day.
+When I intially designed her webiste, I made  sure it was 100% responsive, loads fast in every device, contain all the important informations like making "Online Appointments", seeking "Directions", looking for "Promotions", right on the face.
+Above all it was very intuitve and built entirely serveless.

-And then Covid19 happened and world suddenly got more virtual, she felt the need for more dynamic, personal and next generation website.
+And then Covid19 happened.
+World suddenly got more virtual.She fright aways felt the need for more automation, personalization and next generation website that could help small business like her to thrive.

-I will be using this repo to blog about the architecture/ philosophy on how I am going to build the new site for her.
+I will be using this repo to blog about the journey, the architecture, the philosophy on how I am going to build the new site for her.

 # Philosophy
 Since I am a big fan of automation, I am going to pick tools/ technologies and build architecture & frameworks to help me